Richard Whately: Legacy

 Whately was an important figure in the revival of Aristotelian logic in the early nineteenth century.
 The Elements of Logic gave an impetus to the study of logic in Britain, and in the United States of America, logician Charles Sanders Peirce (1839–1914) wrote that his lifelong fascination with logic began when he read Whately's Elements as a 12-year-old boy.

 Whately's view of rhetoric as essentially a method for persuasion became an orthodoxy, challenged in mid-century by Henry Noble Day.
 Elements of Rhetoric is still cited, for thought about presumption, burden of proof, and testimony.

+Irish historian William Edward Hartpole Lecky thought Whately’s importance and influence greater than his later historical repute would indicate, and that Whately’s unsystematic, aphoristic style of writing might explain history’s relative forgetfulness of him:He had a singular felicity of illustration, and especially of metaphor, and a rare power of throwing his thoughts into terse and pithy sentences; but his many books, though full of original thinking and in a high degree suggestive to other writers, had always a certain fragmentary and occasional character, which prevented them from taking a place in standard literature.
+He was conscious of it himself, and was accustomed to say that it was the mission of his life to make up cartridges for others to fire.

-In 1864 Jane Whately, his daughter, published Miscellaneous Remains from his commonplace book and in 1866 his Life and Correspondence in two volumes.
+In 1864, Jane Whately, his daughter, published Miscellaneous Remains from his commonplace book and in 1866 his Life and Correspondence in two volumes.
 The Anecdotal Memoirs of Archbishop Whately, by William John Fitzpatrick, was published in 1864.

-Family

-Whately married Elizabeth Pope (third daughter of William Pope, born 7 October and baptised 22 December 1795 at Hillingdon, Middlesex) at Cheltenham on 3 July 1821.
-She later authored some Christian literature herself, dying 25 April 1860.
-Her younger sister Charlotte married Baden Powell in 1837.

-They had four daughters and a son, including:

-(Elizabeth) Jane Whately (1822–1893), a religious author;